Lake Chapala, Mexico

 When we asked people living in Lake Chapala what life is like and how people spend their time, they said:

 "Life for expats and digital nomads in Lake Chapala is generally quite pleasant.
 The area is known for its temperate climate, beautiful scenery, and friendly locals.
 Expats and digital nomads can find a variety of activities to enjoy, from exploring the nearby towns and villages to taking part in outdoor activities such as hiking, biking, and kayaking.
 The cost of living is also quite low, making it an attractive destination for those looking to stretch their budget.
-Additionally, the area is home to a vibrant expat community, providing plenty of opportunities to meet new people and make friends," said one expat in Lake Chapala.
+Additionally, the area is home to a vibrant expat community, providing plenty of opportunities to meet new people and make friends," remarked one expat living in Lake Chapala, Mexico.

 What do expats in Lake Chapala appreciate most about the local culture?